johnpeart/johnpeart.github.io/src/posts/blogpost/2016-11-02-twenty-first-century-nhs-fax-and-paper-records.md

 ## This is the NHS in 2016

-It's taken me over 3 weeks to register and get an appointment with my new GP.
+It’s taken me over 3 weeks to register and get an appointment with my new GP.
 To do something as simple as register me for a GP surgery, the NHS has incurred the costs of at least 3 phone calls, a few hours of manual processing, 2 faxes, a few web page views and 1 failed digital transaction.

 It shouldn't be this hard to interact with the NHS in 2016: it could be much cheaper, and should be much simpler.